kyma-project/cloud-manager/docs/user/README.md

 The `gcpnfsvolume.cloud-resources.kyma-project.io` CRD describes the GCP Filestore instance that can be used as RWX volume in the cluster.
 To learn more, read the [GcpNfsVolume Custom Resource](./resources/04-30-10-gcp-nfs-volume.md)  documentation.

+### GcpVpcPeering CR
+The `gcpvpcpeering.cloud-resources.kyma-project.io` CRD describes the VPC Peering that can be used to peer the Kyma cluster with your Google Cloud project VPC.
+To learn more, read the [GcpVpcPeering Custom Resource](./resources/04-50-gcp-vpc-peering.md) documentation.

 ## Related Information